gplepage/lsqfit/doc/source/overview.rst

 The point of
 the fit is to improve our knowledge of the parameter values, beyond our *a priori* impressions, by analyzing the fit data.
-We now show how to do this using the :mod:`lsqfit` module for a problem familiar from lattice QCD.
+We now show how to do this using the :mod:`lsqfit` module for a more realistic problem, one that is familiar from numerical simulations of quantum chromodynamics (QCD).

 We need code for each of the three fit inputs.
 The fit data in our example is assembled by the following function::